markdown-extended/manifest/mde-manifest.md

     > We can also write our blockquotes without the superior sign on each line, but just at the beginning of the first one.

-Once a blockquote has begin (*e.g. as long as no blank line is passed*), the content will be part of it.
+Once a blockquote has begin (*e.g. as long as no blank line is passed*), the content MUST be part of it.

 Nested blockquotes can be written with consecutive left angle signs rather than indenting each one: